alecramsay/pg/docs/_pages/baseline_workflow.md

 ---

-This page describes the workflow for generating a baseline map for a state, using the code in my [baseline repository](https://github.com/alecramsay/baseline) which in turn used the code in Todd's [dccvt repository](https://github.com/proebsting/dccvt).
+This page describes the workflow for generating a baseline map for a state, using the code in my [baseline repository](https://github.com/alecramsay/baseline) which in turn uses the code in Todd's [dccvt repository](https://github.com/proebsting/dccvt).

 ## Summary

 -   Download files
 -   Create output directories
--   Extract & format precinct data
+-   Extract precinct data
 -   Extract a graph of precincts
 -   Generate candidate baselines
 -   Compare the candidate maps, and